Chromatic Alpha Complexes: Persistent Homology of Chromatic Alpha Complexes

 Write $\kappa_i \colon \Hgroup{p}{L_i} \to \Hgroup{p}{K_i}$ for the vertical maps, which are induced by the inclusions $L_i \subseteq K_i$, for $0 \leq i \leq n$.
 These maps have kernels, images, and cokernels, which form persistence modules of their own:

 These persistence modules were introduced and studied in \cite{CEHM09}.
-For the corresponding persistence diagrams we write $\Dgm{}{\kernel{}{\Lfun \to \Kfun}}$, $\Dgm{}{\image{}{\Lfun \to \Kfun}}$, and $\Dgm{}{\coker{}{\Lfun \to \Kfun}}$.
+Following the notation in that paper, we write $\Dgm{}{\kernel{}{\Lfun \to \Kfun}}$, $\Dgm{}{\image{}{\Lfun \to \Kfun}}$, and $\Dgm{}{\coker{}{\Lfun \to \Kfun}}$ for the corresponding persistence diagrams.
 These diagrams are also stable under perturbations of the monotonic function, and they can be computed efficiently.
-We omit details and refer to \cite{CEHM09}, in particular for the matrix reduction algorithms, which we have implemented to study the meaning of these derived persistence diagrams for chromatic point sets.
+We omit details and refer to \cite{CEHM09}, in particular for the matrix reduction algorithms, which we have implemented \cite{DrMa23} to study the meaning of these derived persistence diagrams for chromatic point sets.